Back to Blog

 Condition Requirements: Items must be in original condition with all accessories, manuals, and packaging

 Sounds simple, right?
-But the devil is in the details.
+But the devil is in the details—especially with the new 2026 changes to electronics returns.

 What Can You Return to Amazon?